Onboarding data to Splunk Enterprise Security

 First, let’s discuss some of the terminology and concepts that are important to bringing the right data in the right way.

-This article is part of Splunk's Use Case Explorer for Security, which is designed to help you identify and implement prescriptive use cases that drive incremental business value.
+This article is part of the Use Case Explorer for Security, which is designed to help you identify and implement prescriptive use cases that drive incremental business value.
 In the Security maturity journey described in the Use Case Explorer, this article is part of Data sources and normalization.

 Data models, normalization and the Common Information Model (CIM)